 The emailed reply was: "Yes, I will add ESY.
 However, I believe we would all agree that ESY does not meet Alex's needs.
 It is generally offered to the DD and DLP students, not resource students."

 We've read www.wrightslaw.com and many other fine websites and books.
 We know the school's reasoning is contrary to the Individual with Disabilities Education Act (IDEA 2004) for two reasons.

-When the meeting began, we asked the school again to add ESY to the agenda.
+When the meeting began, we asked the team to add ESY to the agenda again.
 The general feeling in the room was exasperation.

 Finally, they added ESY as the last item.

-When ESY came up, the school told us again that Alex didn't qualify for these services.
-The school does not offer ESY to a resource student.
+When ESY finally came up, the school team told us again that Alex didn't qualify for these services.
+The school does not offer ESY to resource students.
 The summer school reading program is the same program that is currently failing Alex.

 I then made my prepared and practiced statement:

 "Therefore, we propose that Alex see a reading tutor 2 or 3 times per week for 6 weeks over the summer at the district's expense."